Frequently Asked Questions:

 Q: Is this an “interdisciplinary” program?

 A: Yes.
-Students entering this program will be offered opportunities to explore topics – from aging to climate change to artificial intelligence – from multiple disciplinary perspectives.
-Each course in the program will teach students how to view these major issues from multiple frameworks through teamwork and collaboration.
-Teams of professors from across Washington University’s schools will teach each of their courses.
+Students entering this program will be offered opportunities to explore topics from multiple disciplinary perspectives.
+The first year seminar explores what it means to be an interdisciplinary scholar and each Beyond Boundaries course will teach students how to view major societal challenges from multiple frameworks through teamwork and collaboration.

 Q: Is this a “Scholars program?

-A: While it is an honor to be selected for the Beyond Boundaries Program, it is not considered a “scholars” program.
+A: The Beyond Boundaries Program is not considered a “scholars” program.
 There is no tuition remission associated with the Beyond Boundaries Program.
 Students interested in this program should apply for financial aid through Student Financial Services.
 Beyond Boundaries Program students may be in a Scholars Program offered through the Office of Scholar Programs and the Beyond Boundaries Program at the same time.

 Q: If I am in the Beyond Boundaries Program can I take graduate level courses?